Ebola Virus Disease (EVD)

 - Consult with a healthcare provider promptly if you have any concerns about your risk for exposure.

 - If you were exposed to Ebola during your trip, call your doctor even if you do not have symptoms.

 - Monitor your health for 21 days.
 Symptoms may appear from 2 to 21 days after exposure to Ebola virus (8-10 days is most common).

 - Seek medical care immediately if you become ill with fever and one or more of the following: severe headache, weakness, muscle pain, diarrhea, vomiting, stomach pain or unexplained bleeding or bruising.

 - Tell a healthcare provider about your symptoms, recent travel, and potential exposures before going to the office or emergency room.
 Advance notice will help the doctor provide care and protect other people who may be in the office.

-- Stay apart from other people until you get appropiate medical care to prevent spreading the disease to others.
+- Stay apart from other people until you get appropriate medical care to prevent spreading the disease to others.

 Remember: Ebola infection is rare, and there are more common infections that cause similar symptoms.
 No matter what the cause of your symptoms, prompt medical care is important for your well-being and to protect others.

 The following links will connect our medical community and the general public with updated resources regarding basic facts, control and prevention of the disease.

 CDC “Facts about Ebola in the US” poster: http://www.cdc.gov/vhf/ebola/pdf/infographic.pdf